 Face coverings are items, usually made of cloth, that can be used to cover your mouth and nose in public, through which you can breathe.
 Some common face coverings include bandanas, scarves, pashminas, religious head coverings, as well as medical and cloth face masks.

-We’ll keep you updated should this change at any point, but it’s worth calling your local store ahead of your visit to be sure you have the most up-to-date information.
+We're following government guidelines on the use of face coverings.
+If you are unsure whether you need to wear one, it's worth calling your local store ahead of your visit to be sure you have the most up-to-date information.

 Why do glasses fog up when wearing a face mask?